Isylwin/bonobo/README.md

     - compile time const strings
 - Type verification for AST -> TypedAST
 - Command line arguments for Bonobo programs
+- More intricate verbosity
+- More logging with increased verbosity
+- Allow stdin as input
+- Integrate nasm and ld calls into program

 # Dependencies